Drunk Stoned Brilliant Dead (book)

-Drunk Stoned Brilliant Dead: The Writers and Artists who made National Lampoon Insanely Great by Rick Meyerowitz, is a 2010 book which was published by Abrams Books of New York.
+Drunk Stoned Brilliant Dead: The Writers and Artists Who Made National Lampoon Insanely Great by Rick Meyerowitz, is a 2010 book which was published by Harry N. Abrams of New York.
 The book consists of a compilation of work by a selection of writers and artists whose work appeared in National Lampoon magazine in the 1970s, as well as introductory commentary on those people and their work, by Meyerowitz and others.
 The book is hardback, coffee-table sized and is profusely illustrated.

 A very similar title was used for the 2015 documentary film National Lampoon: Drunk Stoned Brilliant Dead, for which Rick Meyerowitz designed the poster, as he also did for the 1978 film National Lampoon's Animal House.

 Writers and artists included

 The book covers the work of the following people.
 The content of the book is as follows: